‘In property women are a force to be reckoned with’

 Being born into an entrepreneurial family, whether it was selling packets of sweets or running a butchery, the women in Amanda Cuba’s family taught her from a young age that you can do anything that you put your mind to.

 The resistance song “Wathint’ Abafazi, wathint’ Imbokodo” (You strike the women, you strike a rock) has become strongly associated with the brave women who marched on 9 August 1956 to the Union Buildings in protest against the hated pass laws.
-In commemoration of them and all the other women who fought for justice in this country, the government declared August Women’s.
+In commemoration of them and all the other women who fought for justice in this country, the government declared August National Women’s Month.

-In the real estate industry, an industry that used to be dominated by men, women are also making their mark.
+The real estate industry, used to be dominated by men, but of late more women are also making their mark.
 Cuba, director and COO of RE/MAX Southern Africa is one of these dynamic leading women.
 “In this industry, women are a force to be reckoned with.
 Here, they are free to make a powerful impact without having to be pitted against their male counterparts.
 In fact, 59% of our network are women.
 Women also account for 61% of our top 500 commission earners,” says Cuba.

-While being with the diversified investment and management consultancy group Z-CAPITAL Properties, Cuba joined RE/MAX first as a BEE partner at the end of 2014 and was then appointed as director and Chief Operating Officer for the Southern Africa region in 2016.
+She formed the diversified investment and management consultancy group Z-CAPITAL Properties with her sister Yolanda Cuba.
+At the end of 2014 she joined RE/MAX as a BEE partner and in 2016 was appointed as director and Chief Operating Officer for the Southern Africa region.
 She has a BBusSc (Hons) from UCT behind her name and has been interested in real estate since teenage years when she used to study the newspaper to learn about properties, areas and prices.

 As a toddler she lived for four years with her grand-aunt in a shack in Duduza, a black township on the outskirts of Nigel on the East Rand.
 “She was a widow and I watched as she built her house from scratch without any bond financing.
 From the age of three, we used to help around the house, fetching water at the local tap with a wheel barrow and selling sweets and chips (which we had to pack in small bags weekly) to earn some extra cash for the household.
 Later in life, I moved in with my Aunt Nomzamo who had built up the family business to ensure that we were exposed to a different and more affluent lifestyle,” Cuba explains.